kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_ruler.md

 Once the scale has been entered, measure the distance on the map, and the map distance will be displayed at the top of the screen.

 ## Calibration
-Most devices correctly report the screen size, but you should compare Trail Sense to a physical ruler to make sure it is accurate.
+Most devices correctly report the screen size, but you should compare Ocean Sense to a physical ruler to make sure it is accurate.

 If it is not accurate: